-All Funds integrate ESG into their investment process but the Barings Global High Yield Credit Strategies Fund will also promote ESG by investing or seeking to positively influence business practices to improve ESG characteristics and is therefore categorised under Article 8 of the Sustainable Finance Disclosure Regulation ("SFDR").
+All Funds integrate ESG into their investment process but some Funds will also promote ESG by investing or seeking to positively influence business practices to improve ESG characteristics and are therefore categorised under Article 8 of the Sustainable Finance Disclosure Regulation ("SFDR").
+Refer to the "Key terms" table for those Funds within the relevant Supplement (if applicable).

-The way in which the Fund analyses and uses ESG information may vary.
-The use of ESG information may affect the Fund's investment performance and, as such, it may perform differently compared to similar collective investment schemes.
-In addition to the Investment Manager's in-house evaluation of ESG risks, it also has access to third-party resources that provide ESG information.
-In evaluating an investment, the Investment Manager is dependent upon information and data, which may be incomplete, inaccurate or unavailable.
-Neither the Fund, the Investment Manager, the Custodian nor the Sub-Investment Manager make any representation or warranty, express or implied, with respect to the fairness, correctness, accuracy, reasonableness or completeness of such ESG information or the way in which it is implemented.
+The way in which the Funds analyse and use ESG information may vary.
+The use of ESG information may affect a Fund's investment performance and, as such, may perform differently compared to similar collective investment schemes.
+In addition to the Investment Managers' in-house evaluation of ESG risks, it also has access to third-party resources that provide ESG information.
+In evaluating an investment, the Investment Managers are dependent upon information and data, which may be incomplete, inaccurate or unavailable.
+Neither the Funds, the Investment Managers, the Depositary nor the Manager make any representation or warranty, express or implied, with respect to the fairness, correctness, accuracy, reasonableness or completeness of such ESG information or the way in which it is implemented.
 Shareholder and societal sentiment towards ESG concepts and topics may also change over time, which may affect the demand for ESG-based investments and may also affect their performance.

-The Fund categorised under Article 8 of the SFDR does not commit to any minimum level of Taxonomy alignment in its underlying investments; as such, 0% of the Net Asset Value of the Fund shall be invested in such investments.
+The Funds categorised under Article 8 of the SFDR do not commit to any minimum level of Taxonomy alignment in their underlying investments; as such, 0% of the Net Asset Value of each of these Funds shall be invested in such investments.

-The "do no significant harm" principle applies only to those investments underlying the Fund that take into account the EU criteria for environmentally sustainable economic activities.
-The investments underlying the remaining portion of the Fund does not take into account the EU criteria for environmentally sustainable economic activities.
+The "do no significant harm" principle applies only to those investments underlying these Funds that take into account the EU criteria for environmentally sustainable economic activities.
+The investments underlying the remaining portion of these Funds do not take into account the EU criteria for environmentally sustainable economic activities.